google/styleguide/pyguide.md

 Exemptions from this rule:

-*   Symbols from the following modules and used to support static analysis and type checking:
+*   Symbols from the following modules are used to support static analysis and type checking:
     *   [`typing` module](#typing-imports)
     *   [`collections.abc` module](#typing-imports)